Rob Childress: Texas A&M

 Following a 2021 season that saw the Aggies finish in last place in the SEC, Athletics Director Ross Bjork, announced that the school would not renew Childress' contract for 2022.
 Childress's 622 victories ranked 3rd in school history at the time of his dismissal.

+Return to Nebraska

+After his dismissal from Texas A&M, Childress returned to Nebraska as Director of Player Development under head coach and his former player, Will Bolt, on July 11, 2021.
+Childress served as Director of Player Development for the 2022 and 2023 seasons.
+On June 9, 2023, following NU's dismissal of pitching coach Jeff Christy, Childress returned to his former role as pitching coach.